Meghana-thota/Meghana-Thota/README.md

 - CNN and AE's

-### 📖 Currently pursuing Master's in Data Science.
+### 📖 Garduated with Master's in Data Science and Currently working as AI Engineer at LVC Solutions.

 ---